natesymer/sansom/README.md

 `Sansom` uses trees to match routes.
 It follows a certain set of rules:

-  - Wildcard routes can't have any siblings
-  - A matching order is enforced:
 1. The route matching the path and verb.
 Routes have a sub-order:
 	1. "Static" paths
 	2. Wildcards (see below)
 		1. Full mappings (kinda a non-compete)
 		2. Partial mappings
 		3. Splats
-  	2. The first Subsansom that matches the route & verb
+  	3. The first Subsansom that matches the route & verb
-  	3. The first mounted non-`Sansom` rack app matching the route
+  	4. The first mounted non-`Sansom` rack app matching the route

 Wildcards
 -